Caramelised pear and chocolate upside-down cake

 Preheat the oven to 180C/ 160C Fan/Gas 4.
 Grease a 20cm round cake tin (not a loose-bottomed tin) and line with baking paper.

 Melt the butter in a nonstick frying pan.
-Add 100g of the sugar and cook over a low heat, stirring continuously, until it has dissolved.
-Add 2tbsp cold water and cook for 1-2 mins until the mixture becomes a smooth, thick caramel.
+Add 100g of the sugar and cook over a low heat, stirring continuously, until it dissolves.
+Add 2tbsp cold water and cook for 1-2 mins, whisking until the mixture becomes a smooth, thick caramel.
 Pour into the tin and arrange the pear slices on top.

-Stir together the cocoa, flour and remaining sugar.
-Put the chocolate, eggs, oil and buttermilk in a jug and beat well.
-Stir both mixtures together into a batter.
-Pour this over the pears.
+Put the melted chocolate, eggs, oil and buttermilk in a jug and beat together well.